blackbaud/sky-api-docs/content/docs/addins/reference/index.md

 ## User identity tokens

-To facilitate the single-sign-on experience, add-ins can obtain a `user identity token` (UIT) from the host applidcation.
+To facilitate the single-sign-on experience, add-ins can obtain a `user identity token` (UIT) from the host application.
 This token can be used to securely correlate Blackbaud users with user accounts in the add-in's native system.
 Add-in developers should first validate the signature of the UIT against the OpenIDConnect endpoint within SKY API OAuth 2.0 service.
 The OpenIDConnect configuration can be found at:

 <a href="https://oauth2.sky.blackbaud.com/.well-known/openid-configuration" target="_new"><i class="fa fa-globe" aria-hidden="true"></i> SKY API OAuth 2.0 service OpenIDConnect configuration endpoint</a>